rohits144/yt_project/README.md

 ---

 ## Notes
-- For production, serve videos via Nginx or a proper static server.
+- Videos are served via Nginx (`/media/`) for best performance.
+- All requests go through Nginx; Django is not exposed directly.
 - Never commit secrets (`token.json`, `client_secret.json`) to git.
 - For best results, use Chrome/Firefox and properly encoded MP4 files.
 - All Python commands and dependency management are recommended to be run via [uv](https://github.com/astral-sh/uv) for speed and reliability.